ea5gvk/OK-DMR_dmrshark/README.md

 - **ttyconsoleenabled**: Write 1 here to enable the serial console.
 - **ttyconsolebaudrate**: Baud rate to use on the serial console.
 - **netdevicename**: Interface for libpcap to listen on.
 Set it to **any**, this will make libpcap to listen on all passing traffic.
+- **netdevicefilter**: PCAP filter for selected interface (not applied to PCAP files).
+Use "ip and udp and host 192.168.1.123" to filter repeater IP, syntax is documented in pcap-filter manpage
 - **repeaterinfoupdateinsec**: Interval in seconds to update repeater info (ul/dl freqs, type, fw version etc.) using SNMP.
 Enter 0 here to disable this feature.
 - **repeaterinactivetimeoutinsec**: If no heartbeat is received within this period, the repeater will be considered offline.
 - **rssiupdateduringcallinmsec**: Period in msec to update repeater timeslot RSSI info using SNMP.
 Enter 0 here to disable this feature.